 Major architectural, engineering, and surveying services contracts are administered by the PWC Procurement Department and respective departments.
 The selection of a firm to provide these services is based on the qualifications of the firm and individuals to perform the desired services in accordance with North Carolina General Statutes 143-64.1.
-State licensed architects, engineers, and surveyors interested in being considered for selection to provide professional services to PWC may request to be placed on PWC's list of professional service providers.
-The SLS Program supports PWC by maintaining the SLS directory and matchmake SLSs to opportunities for Professional Services.
+The Economic Inclusion Program supports PWC by maintaining the vendor directory and bidder's lists and matchmake SLSs and MWDBEs to opportunities for Professional Services.
+Carolina General Statutes 143-129.8.

-- Architectural
+- · Architectural

+- · GIS Services

-- Geo-Technical Surveying
+- · Engineering

 - Surveying

+- · Geo-Technical Surveying